1. General Principles

 • physical and mental health and emotional wellbeing;

-• protection from abuse and neglect; control by the individual over their day to day life; participation in work, education and training;
+• adults having control over their day to day life;

 • social and economic wellbeing;

-• domestic, family and personal;
+• domestic, family and personal wellbeing;

 • suitability of living accommodation;

-• the individual’s contribution to society.
+• contributing to society.

-• The importance of beginning with the assumption that the individual is best placed to judge the individual’s wellbeing.
-Building on the principles of the Mental Capacity Act, staff should assume that the person knows best about their own outcomes, goals and wellbeing, and should not make assumptions as to what matters most to a person.
+• The importance of beginning with the assumption that the adult is best placed to judge their own wellbeing.
+Building on the principles of the Mental Capacity Act, staff should assume that the adult is the ‘expert in their own life’.
+They should be asked about their priorities and the outcomes they want to achieve.
+The local authority must not make assumptions as to what matters most to the adult.

 2. Principles of Adult Safeguarding